asadhasnain/iTwinjsStarterKit/Authorization/Blazor/IMS-Bentley-iModel-Details/README.md

 ## To create the Blazor application from scratch

-From the command line or VS Code, create a new project using the Blazor WebAssembly template with individual authentication and no extra pages:
+From the command line or VS Code, create a new project using the Blazor WebAssembly template with individual authentication:

-        dotnet new blazorwasm --name IMS-Bentley --auth Individual --empty
+        dotnet new blazorwasm --name IMS-Bentley --auth Individual

 Update the **applicationUrl** in **launch.json** to match the redirect URLs specified in the registered client.